-On September 11th and 18th, I’ll be sharing something that really makes a difference in the way my students think about and apply the rules of grammar.
+On September 25th I shared something that really makes a difference in the way my students think about and apply the rules of grammar.
 Instead of asking students to understand abstract grammatical concepts, I teach them to use “punctuation formulas” that help them apply math-based concepts to grammar.
 This strategy immediately enables my students to better elevate their writing.
 Instead of trying to understand abstract grammatical concepts, they can easily apply solid foundational formulas to their efforts–just like they do in math.

 Immediately after they incorporate these formulas my students’ writing improves.
 Years after students have taken my class, they come back to tell me that they remember the formulas and still use them to elevate the level of their writing.